ac3charland/deploy-checklist-template/README.md

 ### How It Works

 To use the checklist, run `node index.js` in your terminal.
 The program uses `inquirer` to gather the necessary information about which apps will be deployed, which versions of those apps should be deployed, when they should be deployed, and other details.
-It then creates a short, minimalist checklist for creating a deploy ticket for each app.
+It then creates a short, minimalist checklist to assist the creation of a deploy ticket for each app.